treehouses/cli/README.md

-version                                  returns the version of cli.sh command image                                    returns version of the system image installed detectrpi                                detects the hardware version of a raspberry pi ethernet <ip> <mask> <gateway> <dns>     configures rpi network interface to a static ip address wifi <ESSID> [password]                  connects to a wifi network staticwifi <ip> <mask> <gateway> <dns>   configures rpi wifi interface to a static ip address
+version                                  returns the version of cli.sh command image                                    returns version of the system image installed detectrpi                                detects the hardware version of a raspberry pi detect                                   detects the hardware version of any device ethernet <ip> <mask> <gateway> <dns>     configures rpi network interface to a static ip address wifi <ESSID> [password]                  connects to a wifi network staticwifi <ip> <mask> <gateway> <dns>   configures rpi wifi interface to a static ip address